islet-project/islet/CHARTER.rst

 1. Mission and Scope of the Project
 -----------------------------------

-1. The mission of the Project is to develop to develop an on-device confidential platform, designed to deliver trustworthy experience to users.
+1. The mission of the Project is to develop an on-device confidential computing platform, designed to deliver trustworthy experience to users.

 2. The scope of the Project includes collaborative development under the Project